 Because prunes have been dehydrated they have more energy compared to regular fresh plums.
 For example, ¼ of a cup of prunes (33 g) is approx 420 kilojoules (100 kcal)* depending on how dehydrated they are.
 So if trying to watch your weight enjoy these in moderation (perhaps 1 bliss ball with a cuppa).

 This recipe is as flexible as you want.
 Don’t stop at what I’ve used here.
 Consider adding seeds like sesame seeds or nuts (if not needing a school version).
-Try adding some orange zest for an aromatic choc-orange flavor.
+Try adding some orange zest for an aromatic choc-orange flavour.
 Ps, I tried this modification and it was absolutely delicious!!!!!

 These are nice alongside a cuppa!
 Either straight out of the fridge for a firmer bliss ball or at room temperature for a softer gooey bliss ball.